bradym05/VoldexCodeTest-Repository/README.md

 -Pads are destroyed after 5 seconds to give player time for animation. <br />
 -If a player leaves while waiting for a slot, tycoon will cancel setup and destroy. <br />
 -When tycoon is destroyed, the slot is made available again and the next in queue is notified; this ensures that slots do not become permanently unavailable. <br />
+-Checks if player has purchased all ship parts, and claimed a ticket, then allows their ship to be flown. <br />
+-Only unlocks ticket cabin when all other buildings have been purchased. <br />
+-Creates a proximity prompt inside of the ticket cabin to claim ticket. <br />

 CustomSignal:<br />